kaushik-kundu/analytics-ai/aidp-lakehouse/source-setup/source-setup.md

 **NOTE** If unable to sign in directly as gold_XX schema, enable REST access

-1. Navigate to AI DB > database actions > database users > search for 'gold_XX' > select three dots > enable rest > log in to sql developer web as gold_XX
+1. Navigate to AI DB > database actions > database users > search for gold\_XX > select three dots > enable rest > log in to sql developer web as gold\_XX

+2. Once enabled edit the user and set Quota to Unlimited

 ![Enable REST](./images/enable-rest-gold.png)